I've Heard the Mermaids Singing

 (source)

 "Polly is both the subject and object of her own fantasy.
 Her reverie is not built around an image of another, but instead, around an idealized image of herself; it is based on activity rather than simple fetishization.
-Rozema's appearance in Polly's fantasy (an an onlooker, no less) in effect erases the director-as-author as the driving force behind the narrative, and thus, turns the tables on the creative process."
+[Patricia] Rozema's appearance in Polly's fantasy (an an onlooker, no less) in effect erases the director-as-author as the driving force behind the narrative, and thus, turns the tables on the creative process."

 -- Robert L. Cagle